BlacksunLabs/LockScream/README.md

   - Moving the cursor during false screensaver will cause it to close and bring back LockScream

 ## Where are the creds ?!

-At the moment LockScream uses `User Defaults` to store credentials entered by the user.
+LockScream uses `User Defaults` to store credentials which takes advantage of LockScream's bundle identifier.
-When compiling LockScream the bundle identifier can be changed from `com.blacksun.research.labs.LockScream` to any bundle identifier desired.
-The bundle identifier should be noted as it is important for retrieving user credentials later.
+When compiling LockScream the bundle identifier may be changed from `com.blacksun.research.labs.LockScream` to any value desired.
+Make note of the bundle identifier if you have change it from the default value, you'll need it.

-For the sake of example, the default value of `com.blacksun.research.labs.LockScream` will be used and commands should be modified appropriately should you use a different bundle identifier.
+> The following examples assume the bundle identifier is set to `com.blacksun.research.labs.LockScream`

+### Getting the encrypted credential

 ```
 $ defaults read com.blacksun.research.labs.LockScream